SUSTAINABILITY

 Water and Wastewater

-1) Freshwater is the only type of water used.
-Water consumption in 2019-2021 is the combined amount of two divisions(Global·Momentum) and water consumption in 2022 is the combined amount of three divisions(Global·Momentum·E&C).
+Water consumption in 2020 is the combined amount of two divisions(Global·Momentum) and water consumption in 2021-2023 is the combined amount of three divisions(Global·E&C·Momentum).

 2) Third party water : Water from municipal water suppliers and wastewater treatment plants, public or private utilities and other organizations involved in the provision, transportation, treatment or use of water and wastewater (ex: public water supply).